masum184e/handbook/database/database-design.md

 1. A university has students, courses, and instructors.
 2. Each student can enroll in many courses, and each course can have many students.
 3. Each course is taught by one instructor, but an instructor can teach many courses.
-4. Each student has a Student_ID, Name, and DOB.
+4. Each student has a student_id, Name, and DOB.
-5. Each course has a Course_ID, Title, and Credits.
+5. Each course has a course_id, Title, and Credits.
 6. Each instructor has an Instructor_ID, Name, and Salary.

 ### Mapping Process